 Note for iCloud Users:

-some iPhone 7 users have noted that iTunes won't let them either drag and drop the music into iTunes and transfer to their phone.
+Some older model iPhone users have noted that iTunes won't let them drag and drop the music into iTunes and transfer it to their phone.

 The reason for this is that you are most likely a member of Apple Music or iTunes Match, and this means iTunes automatically manages your music library and by default you have iCloud Music Library turned on.

 When you have iCloud Music Library turned on, you can't manually manage music.

 There is also an Apple tutorial you can look at.
 It also has screenshots showing how to transfer music from iTunes to your device.
 Find it here on the Apple support site.